The Shuttleworths: Format

 The show revolves around John Shuttleworth and his family.
 Each episode is fifteen minutes long and is narrated by John Shuttleworth himself.
 The episodes are recorded on a cassette tape by John, featuring John's commentary addressed directly to the listener and eavesdropping on his own daily life.
 Characters include his wife Mary, their two teenagers Darren and Karen, neighbour and agent Ken Worthington, and Mary's friend Joan Chitty, all voiced by Graham Fellows.
 Events are interspersed with his own bizarre bouncy keyboard ditties on such varied matters as Austin Ambassadors, garden centres, and toast, all performed (usually badly) on his Yamaha Portasound electronic keyboard.

 Fellows improvised, recorded and edited each programme using a multitrack recording.
 The earlier series were recorded in Fellows' garden shed on a four-track cassette, and one series was recorded in a hotel bedroom, while recent and current programmes from the series are now made in his own digital recording studio.

 Related series

 Shuttleworth's ShowTime

 It was a six part series broadcast during November and December 1994 on Night time BBC Radio One.
 The series was produced by Paul Schlesinger and Jane Berthaud.
 It included guest stars such as poet Hovis Presley, comedian Mark Thomas, and singer Bonnie Tyler amongst regular characters of Ken Worthington, Mary Shuttleworth and the Shuttleworth children voiced by Fellows himself.
 This series was never released commercially on CD, but a single 60 minute cassette tape "Best of Shuttleworth's ShowTime" was briefly available.
+A free download of the series is hosted on The Shuttleworths' website.